visenze/visenze-ugc-sdk-example/README.md

 ## Development server
 Run `npm install` to install all dependencied of this sample.

-Run `npm run start` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Configration
 You may change the default settings in `src/environments/environment.ts`

 Valid accessKey, secretKey, and campaignId are required.
-Also remember to change to the same campaignId in the javascript snippet of root index.html.
+Also remember to change to the same campaignId in the javascript snippet of src/index.html.

 You can change the api address in proxy.conf.json after `"target": `.

 ## Place to find examples of api call